ArcGIS Blog

 Arcade is an expression language that can be used across the ArcGIS Platform, supporting web, desktop and mobile.
 Whether writing simple code to control how features are rendered, or expressions to control text, Arcade provides a simple scripting syntax to deliver these capabilities.
 In the web map, Arcade can be used to control rendering and symbology, including the visualization and rotation of symbols, as well as labeling and pop-ups.

-In the example shown below, paired and rotated symbols were used to create a gauge showing the current capacity of reservoirs.
+In the example web map below, paired and rotated symbols were used to create a gauge showing the current capacity of reservoirs.
+You can sign in to your account to save the map, or follow along without signing in.

-To create the gauge symbols, the layer was duplicated and uses two overlapping and centered symbols; one symbol is the dial background and the other symbol is the needle that is rotated to show the current level of the reservoir.
-See Create dials and gauges using stacked symbols and rotation for more information.
+Each layer representing the gauge uses two overlapping and centered symbols; one symbol is the dial background and the other symbol is the needle that is rotated to show the current level of the reservoir.

 The Arcade expression